oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 ### Static serving

-**Aim:** Currently, Oppia serves all pages using the Jinja templating engine, which isn’t very efficient -- for one thing, because pages are dynamically composed using Jinja, they can’t be cached.
-The aim of this project is therefore to serve as much of Oppia’s pages as we can statically, and handle all dynamic content using AJAX calls.
-In order to do this, we’ll need to get rid of Jinja in our codebase.
-Furthermore, we sometimes use Jinja in order to include static files (like header_js_libs.html or footer.html); and will therefore need to find an alternative way to include these in a Jinja-less environment (perhaps in our build process, or with ngInclude).
+**Aim:** Currently, Oppia serves all pages using the Jinja templating engine, which isn't very efficient -- for one thing, because pages are dynamically composed using Jinja, they can’t be cached.
+The aim of this project is therefore to serve as much of Oppia's pages as we can statically, and handle all dynamic content using AJAX calls.
+In order to do this, we'll need to get rid of the Jinja footprint in our codebase.
+Furthermore, we sometimes use Jinja to include static files (like header_js_libs.html or footer.html); and will therefore need to find an alternative way to include these in a Jinja-less environment (perhaps in our build process, or with ngInclude).

 **Skills/knowledge required:**
 * Full-stack development
 * Technical design
-* Python scripting
+* Python

 **Difficulty:** Medium

 **Potential mentor(s):** @vojtechjelinek (primary), @brianrodri

 **Suggested milestones:**
-1. Devise a way to serve the About page statically (this requires getting rid of Jinja on that page); this approach should be generalizable to other pages.
+1. Devise a way to serve the About page statically (this requires getting rid of Jinja on that page), using an approach that is generalizable to other pages.
 Identify other issues that can arise from serving the remaining pages statically.
-1. Convert all mostly-static pages in Oppia, as well as at least one non-static page, to use the new framework developed in (1).
+1. Convert all mostly-static pages in Oppia, as well as at least one non-static page, to use the new framework developed in milestone 1.
 1. Serve all pages in Oppia statically.

 **Related issues (you might like to tackle a few of these, in order to get a feel for the domain):**
 * [#2641](https://github.com/oppia/oppia/issues/2641): There should be tests which verify that all HTML/JS components which need to be served together are indeed bundled together in every page they appear in.
-* [#3753](https://github.com/oppia/oppia/issues/2641): Remove the IS_MINIFIED flag.
-* [#4220](https://github.com/oppia/oppia/issues/2641): MusicNotesInput static images are not hash interpolated.
+* [#4220](https://github.com/oppia/oppia/issues/4220): MusicNotesInput static images are not hash interpolated.
-* [#2308](https://github.com/oppia/oppia/issues/2641): Add pre-rendering and other pre improvements to Oppia pages.
+* [#2308](https://github.com/oppia/oppia/issues/2308): Add pre-rendering and other pre improvements to Oppia pages.

 **Notes:**
+* The proposal should include a clear analysis of how to get rid of Jinja for all pages.
 * This project may require some changes in the build process, because we currently sometimes use `{% include %}` just to have clearer dev processes.
-Good proposals will include a coherent analysis of how to deal with this issue, as well as pros/cons of each.
+Good proposals will include a coherent analysis of how to deal with this issue, as well as the pros/cons of possible approaches.
 Some starting-point ideas are provided below, but there may be others:
     *  re-build the finalized templates at release time, then serve them statically from then on (rather than try to re-construct them at every request).
 But how would we handle local development, where the changed files must be available immediately?
     * Look into stuff like ngInclude in Angular.
 But that might lead to too many calls to the server (even if only to retrieve static files).
 That said, we could cache the templates.
-* The main goal of this project is to improve the bandwidth and latency of Oppia as much as possible, so other changes that would improve these metrics and might go in hand with static serving are highly appreciated.
-However, in general, such changes should not supersede the static serving part of the project.
+* The main goal of this project is to improve the bandwidth and latency of Oppia as much as possible, so other changes that would improve these metrics are highly appreciated.
+However, such changes should not supersede the 'static serving' part of the project.
-* The proposal should include an analysis of how to get rid of Jinja for all pages.

 ### Improving the development workflow

-**Aim:** The aim of this project is to make life better for Oppia developers and reviewers.
+**Aim:** The aim of this project is to improve the development workflow for Oppia developers and code reviewers.
 For example, a fair amount of reviewer time is currently spent handling common situations that should be automatable via presubmit checks (such as linting and CLA checking).
 Also, in order to catch errors before they end up in production, we need a thorough suite of non-flaky end-to-end tests in order to ensure that changes don’t cause regressions, and these tests should incorporate mobile views and multiple browsers.
 Other improvements might also be possible.

 **Skills/knowledge required:**
 * Bash and python scripting